TeachMeInc/SWAG-SDK/platforms/docs/html5/version-5/migration-guide.md

 **v4:**
 - Limited UI customization.
 - `showDialog(type, options)` for scores, achievements, etc.
+- Use `wrapperId` to specify where UI renders.

 **v5:**
+- Replaced `wrapperId` with `containerElementId` to specify where UI renders (applies to toolbar, splash, and summary screens).
-- Toolbar is now a first-class feature.
+- Toolbar is now a first-class feature:
   - Configure toolbar via `toolbar` option or programmatically with `setToolbarItems`, `updateToolbarItem`, `removeToolbarItem`.
   - Toolbar item states: toggled, disabled, etc.
   - Custom icons and labels supported.
   - See [Toolbar Icons](https://developers.shockwave.com/html5/version-5/toolbar-icons.html) for available icons.

 ## 4. Splash & Summary Screens

 **v5 New Features:**
+- Calling `completeDailyGame` is no longer required and has been combined into `showSummaryScreen`.
 - Splash screen: Entry point for play, archives, leaderboards, and friends.
 - Summary screen: Post-game stats, sharing, replay, favorites, and upsell for non-subscribers.
 - Both can be enabled and customized via options.